DOI-ONRR/blog-nrrd/src/pages/cx/index.md

 ## Conclusion

-Customer experience may be a new buzzword in the federal government but it’s not a new concept within our organization.
+Customer Experience may be a new buzzword in the federal government but it’s not a new concept within our organization.
 We've made it part of our vision for the future.

 Office of Natural Resources Revenue’s vision statement:
 > "To deliver **excellence in public service** as the nation's most trusted steward of natural resources revenue."